NewsLocal News

 The city explained that the calculations and charges are accurate and the new software and meters are working together properly.

-But after about an hour-and-a-half, the public had a chance to respond.
+But after about 90 minutes the public had a chance to respond.

 “If you can't do your job, all of these upset people should start recall and recall every one of you,” Tom Zurbuchen said to the city council.